cataseven/Statistics-Graph-Chart-Card/README.md

 When `sparkline` is enabled (Timeline mode only):

-- **Card tab**: Header and Icon sections disappear; Card Styling and Localization remain
+- **Card Settings panel**: the Header & Icon tab disappears; Card Styling and Localization remain
 - **Overlay tab**: Hidden entirely — overlays don't render in sparkline mode
 - **X Axis / Y Axis / Calendar tabs**: Hidden entirely
 - The card renders with zero chrome — no toolbar, axes, grid, or legend